alecGraves/cloud-build-test/README.md

 # cloud-build-test
-An example project incorporating Cloud Build for CI of a C++ library and a Python library
+An example project incorporating Cloud Build for CI of a C++ library